smacksplays/SmacksUtil/README.md

 # Releases

-In the Project Releases the latest debelop releases can be found.
+In the Project Releases the latest develop releases can be found.
 The latest major releases are uploaded to curseforge.

 # Issues